ianawilson/BbQuick/README.md

 Long Term To Do
 ---------------

+- Dates in announcements may have moved in Bb 9.1.
+Seems true for one ESM student.
+Needs confirming.
 - Manifest should be reviewed; used to have wide open security policies for Django app and other things we tried
 - User should be able to make custom sections
 - User should be able to permanently remove self-added content